Salmon farming methods and operations

 Surely fish farming on land would be too expensive, just as contaminating, or just too impractical?

-• The Tasmanian industry says no, but does not provide any evidence for their exaggerated cost and energy claims.
-They claim to have RAS systems, but this applies only to about half of their hatcheries, and all their salmon are matured in open pen setups at sea.
+- The Tasmanian industry says RAS (Recirculating Aquaculture Systems) are not viable in Tasmania, but does not provide any evidence for their grossly exaggerated cost and energy figures.
+They claim to have some RAS systems, but this applies only to about half of their hatcheries, and all their salmon are then matured in open pen setups at sea.

 Surely fish farming out at sea would be too expensive, and incredibly difficult and dangerous?